nutanix-cloud-native/opendocs/docs/capx/v1.1.x/experimental/registry_mirror.md

 ## Example

-This example will configure registry mirror for the following namespace:
+This example will configure a registry mirror for the following namespace:

 * registry.k8s.io
 * ghcr.io
 * quay.io

-and redirect them to corresponding projects of my `<mirror>` registry.
+and redirect them to corresponding projects of the `<mirror>` registry.

 ```YAML
 ---